• Skip to primary navigation

 Young and adult female mealybugs consume the sap of the succulent by piercing its leaves.

-This causes yellowing, stunted growth, plant tissue distortion, and if left untreated for a while, this can lead to more severe issues in the plant.
+This causes yellowing, stunted growth, and plant tissue distortion, and if left untreated for a while, this can lead to more severe issues in the plant.

 When mealybugs feed on Aloe Vera, they leave behind a sticky trail of a substance called honeydew.